-Vehicle provisions
+• Vehicle provisions

-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance OR leased vehicle as applicable to the Superintendent.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent.
 The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.